EJCassella/EJCassella/README.md

 Currently, I am a postdoctoral research associate at the University of Sheffield working to develop new solar energy technologies.

 I have 7 years of experience using Python to collect, clean, and analyse experimental research data.
-Over the last couple of years I have been exploring machine learning techniques to augment my experimental research.

 More broadly, I am extremely excited about the potential for machine learning to revolutionise sustainability research and development as it has for language processing, computer vision, and predicting protein structures.